rejuancse/digital-events-calendar/readme.txt

 == Description ==
 If you want to build event calender in your wordpress theme, this plugin for you.

+= Shortcode List =
+To use these shortcodes, just place the required shortcode(s) on your desired location.

+  * Calender Shortcode [event_calender]

 = Features =